nicholaswunz/EDC-temp-performance/README.md

 **Wu N. C., & Seebacher, F.** Bisphenols alter thermal responses and performance in zebrafish (*Danio rerio*) (Accepted) *Conservation Physiology*, **xx**, xxx-xxx, DOI: https://doi.org/10.1111/gcb.15127

 **Raw data**
 - ucrit_all.csv           - Raw Ucrit data used for the analysis.
 - enzyme_all.csv          - CS and LHD data used for the analysis.

 **R codes**
 - BP-temp_analysis.R      - Data cleaning, analysis and figure production.

+**Extra files**
+- CONPHYS-2020-161_SI.PDF - Supplementary file includes statistical outcomes and additional figures and descriptions from the main document.

 ## Abstract
 To update